csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 But onto the job at hand.
 Ridley is struggling a lot with all three metrics.
 LCP is hampered by already-high first-byte times, leaving only a 500ms budget to get from TTFB to LCP.
-The majority of their lost time happens between FCP and LCP—this is almost all lost to _Element Render Delay_.
+The majority of their lost time happens between FCP and LCP — this is almost all lost to _Element Render Delay_.
 This may well be the phenomenon observed above: the LCP event doesn’t fire until the main thread dies down.

-On the subject of the main thread, the constantly-firing `requestAnimationFrame()` is dragging them into the very pits of INP—well over one second!
-This isn’t because the main thread is necessarily blocked—`rAF()` is relatively noninvasive and each one only lasts a small amount of time—but the main thread is just kept _so_ busy, it’s hard to sneak any user input in.
+On the subject of the main thread, the constantly-firing `requestAnimationFrame()` is dragging them into the very pits of INP — well over one second!
+This isn’t because the main thread is necessarily blocked — `rAF()` is relatively noninvasive and each one only lasts a small amount of time — but the main thread is just kept _so_ busy, it’s hard to sneak any user input in.

 <figure>